codex-team/hawk.registry/README.md

 We have **durable exchange** `errors` from where each individual queues gets messages. e.g. nodejs errors goes to `errors/nodejs` queue via the same-named routing key

+For handling invalid messages we have dead-letter exchange `stash`

 ## Getting started

 ## Docker way